top of page

 Yellow Gradient Thank You 1k Item Sold Fashion Instagram Story.png

-Regular meetings are held between the Hospital Authority and Hong Kong transgender organizations regarding the service of the Gender Identity Clinic (GIC).
-Other service areas, as well as matters concerning transgender healthcare professionals and students, are also discussed.
-Apart from regular meetings, each organization also maintains communication with the Hospital Authority.
+Regular meetings are held between the Hospital Authority (HA) and Hong Kong transgender organizations regarding the service of the Gender Identity Clinic (GIC).

 Date: 8th December, 2023 (Friday)